AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_callkit_ios.md

  */
 @property (nonatomic,strong) NSURL* ringFileUrl;
 /**
- * The App ID of the project, which you can obtain on the Agora Console.
+ * The App ID of the project, which you can obtain from Agora Console.
  */
 @property (nonatomic,strong) NSString* agoraAppId;
 /**
  *  Whether to enable token authentication when users join the Agora channel:
- *  - (Default) YES: Yes.
+ *  - (Default) YES: Enable token authentication.
 Once you set it as YES, you must implement the callDidRequestRTCTokenForAPPId callback.
 After receiving this callback, you need to call setRTCToken to pass in the token to start or join a call.
- *  - NO: No.
+ *  - NO: Do not enable token authentication.
  */
 @property (nonatomic) BOOL enableRTCTokenValidate;
 /**